williamw520/williamw520.github.io/_posts/2025-09-23-back-to-basic-reading-file-in-zig.md

 ### Handling the Last Part

 It's common for files not to end with a delimiter.
-The `while` loop, which relies on `streamDelimiter` encountering a delimiter or `EndOfStream`, will naturally exit.
+The `while` loop relying on `streamDelimiter` encountering a delimiter or `EndOfStream` will naturally exit.
 However, any data read *after* the last delimiter and *before* the actual end of the file will still be present in the `line` buffer.

 ```zig